Interference with Police Service Animals

 (7) engages in conduct likely to injure or kill a police service animal, including administering or setting a poison, trap, or any other object or substance.

-How can I be charged with Interference with Police Service Animals?
+How can I be charged with an Interference with Police Service Animals offense in Texas?

-What is the punishment for Interference with Police Service Animals?
+What is the penalty for a Texas Interference with Police Service Animals offense?

 “Except as provided by Subdivision (5), a state jail felony if the person commits an offense under Subsection (b)(6) or (7) by injuring a police service animal or by engaging in conduct likely to injure the animal” then a conviction for Interference with Police Service Animals is punished a State Jail Felony,[5] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to 2 years.